Fungus Gnats in Coleus Soil

 Eggs arriving with rooted cuttings

-Coleus is very often started from cuttings rooted directly in water or damp soil, and eggs riding in on a rooted cutting's starter medium are one of the more common ways a fresh infestation begins on a plant that was gnat-free a month earlier.
+Coleus is very often started from cuttings rooted directly in water or damp soil, and eggs riding in on a rooted cutting's starter medium are one of the more common ways a fresh infestation begins on a plant that was completely gnat-free just a month earlier.

 How to Fix It